 Step 1: Lay Out the Tripod Base

 Ensure the base is as level as possible.
 This is crucial because the teepee’s stability depends on the base being properly positioned.
+Check that all three poles are firmly planted in the ground and the tripod stands securely without wobbling.
+If needed, press the pole bottoms into the soil or use small stakes to prevent them from sliding outward.

 Step 2: Attach Additional Poles